 Research shows that 25% of full-time employees withhold feedback for fear of consequence.
 Employees need to know survey responses won’t affect their job status to encourage participation and increase survey response rates.

 You can provide a safe space for your employees by promising anonymity in your company’s employee surveys.
+There are numerous kinds of employee surveys which you can explore via our free email templates for employee surveys.
 By allowing feedback to be anonymous, you’re more inclined to receive honest responses over lip service.

 ContactMonkey’s survey feature offers anonymous employee surveys and an optional text box for employees to elaborate on their answers: